adanque/Risk-Propensity-Churn-Analysis/README.md

 - XGBoost in my case is the best algorithm to base my model to predict churn.
 - The predictive variables to watch: If the customer has an international plan, high costs per Total Day Charge, Total Eve Charge and Total Night Charge.
 - These factors appear to indicate that when charges are excessively high for their usage, the customer may churn to seek lower rates with another provider.

+### Recommendation:
+- To reduce and prevent customer churn, I would recommend that the telecom vendor institutes a loyalty system that discounts high amounts of charges when the charges suddenly occur either on first instance or for several instances per month.

 ## Appendices
 ### Data Sources